 Salaries for communication majors vary as much as the field itself, and many factors can affect a worker's earning potential, including their location, industry, job function, experience level, and education level.
 In general, communication majors earn higher salaries the longer they work and the further they progress in the industry.
 Earning an advanced degree, such as a master's or Ph.D., typically makes it possible to enter the field at a higher level and with a higher initial salary.
 Additionally, the industry in which communication majors find employment can also significantly impact their base salary and earning potential.

 Riah Lawry Associate, VALEO PR

-I studied journalism and media communication with a minor in public relations at Asbury University, a small school in Kentucky with an incredible Olympics internship program.
+I studied journalism and media communication with a minor in public relations at Asbury University — a small school in Kentucky with an incredible Olympics internship program.
 My first job out of college was at a tech and marketing company in Charlotte as a corporate communication specialist.
 It was fast-paced and way over my head.
-I loved it; this was clearly the right field for me.
+I loved it — this was clearly the right field for me.
 After a year and a half there, I moved to Atlanta and worked at a chemicals manufacturing company, also in corporate communication.
 Frustrated with the politics and slower nature of large companies, I decided to take a risk and move into the agency side of communication.
-Earlier this year, I joined VALEO, a startup in Atlanta with three employees and a huge passion for embedded communication, as an associate.
-It's been my best decision yet.
+Earlier this year, I joined VALEO — a startup in Atlanta with three employees and a huge passion for embedded communication — as an associate.
+It has been my best decision yet.